 “While I understand that marketers are often behind the trending items I see online, these products also align with my personal interests and tastes – whether it’s make-up, fashion or accessories,” said Ms Koorts.

 “For many of my friends, the temptation to purchase an item modelled by a social media influencer (who we feel we know and trust) is sometimes too great to ignore.”

 Juggling work and study, using social media apps to shop online also involves a low-resistance process for Ms Koorts, with access to her credit and savings accounts readily available.

 “Most online retailers offer buy-now, pay-later schemes; making the purchase process seamless.
 Many brands even offer an incentive to customers who share photos of their newest purchases online.

 “I recently took a two-week break from Instagram, and quickly noticed a marked reduction in my spending – plus I felt less distracted by emerging products and brands,” said Ms Koorts.

-“With holiday promotions and sales starting earlier every year, it’s not surprising many us feel tempted to spend more on gifts, catering and festive celebrations,” Ms James said.
+“With holiday promotions and sales starting earlier every year, it’s not surprising many us feel tempted to spend more,” Ms James said.

 “Forward planning is key – this will not only help you set a budget and stick to it, it will also give you time to benefit from the sales and avoid convenience purchases which tend to happen when people are shopping for last minute items."